 Your Amazon Photos Are Not Just Compliance Checkboxes

 Amazon product photography determines whether shoppers click, convert, or scroll past your listing.
-With over 2.5 million active sellers competing for visibility, mediocre photos mean invisible products.
+With millions of active sellers competing for visibility, mediocre photos mean invisible products.

 Yet most guides stop at listing requirements.
 They tell you the specs but not the solution.
 This guide covers both: what Amazon requires, what it actually costs, and which approach makes sense for your specific situation.

-The short answer: Amazon requires main images at minimum 1,000px (2,000px recommended for zoom) with pure white backgrounds (RGB 255,255,255).
-The most cost-effective path depends on your scale.
+The short answer: Amazon requires main images at minimum 1,000px on the longest side, with pure white backgrounds (RGB 255,255,255); Amazon recommends 1,600px or more on the longest side to enable zoom on the product detail page.
+The right path depends on your scale.
 DIY works for under 10 SKUs.
 Professional photography makes sense for hero products where exact representation matters.
-AI tools like Nightjar serve sellers scaling beyond 50 SKUs who need consistency and speed at a fraction of traditional costs.
+AI tools like Nightjar are a better fit for sellers scaling beyond 50 SKUs who need consistency and speed without coordinating repeated studio sessions.

 Amazon Product Image Requirements 2026: The Complete Technical Checklist